Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 Although the Yugoslavs played a man down throughout the 2nd half, the victory was never in jeopardy.
 It was 3-0 in the middle of the second half, while AB's Flemming Nielsen only kicked in the last seconds of the game.

 Gold Harald was soon to continue as a professional in Italian Bologna, which cut him off from the national team for the rest of his career.
 DBU did not accept professional players in the national team until 1971.
-The Danish view of professional football in 1960 was revealed by Jyllandsposten's comments after the final match in Rome.
+The Danish view of professional soccer in 1960 was revealed by Jyllandsposten's comments after the final match in Rome.

 The writer emphasises, however, that it – almost! - did not apply to the Yugoslavs' game in the final.